Head Lice Fact Sheets

 - Recursos sobre los piojos de la cabeza (Publication # E05-12869) (Color | B/W) (PDF)

 State Law and School Policies Addressing Head Lice

 Laws, Rules, and Policies

-There is no statute in Texas that addresses excluding children with head lice from school.
-DSHS does not have authority to impose a set policy regarding head lice on districts.
-DSHS does, however, urge school districts to ensure that its policy does not cause children to miss class unnecessarily or encourage the embarrassment and isolation of students who suffer from repeated head lice infestations.
+There is no law in Texas that addresses excluding children with head lice from school.
+DSHS does not have authority to impose a set policy about head lice on school districts.
+However, DSHS does urge school districts to ensure that its policies and procedures do not cause children to miss class unnecessarily.
+In addition, school districts’ policies and procedures should not encourage the embarrassment and isolation of students who suffer from repeated cases of head lice.

-Lice are not a public health threat, they do not carry disease.
+Lice are not a public health threat.
+They do not carry disease.
 Therefore, the Department of State Health Services does not monitor or track cases of head lice.
-It is up to each school district to create head lice policies if they so choose.…and some do.
-Talk to the school nurse or someone else in charge to find out what the school policy is in your district.
+It is up to each school district to create head lice policies and procedures, if they so choose…and some do.
+Talk to the school nurse or someone else in charge to find out what the school policy and procedures are in your school district.
 Refer to the topic "Setting Policies for Schools" that appears on this page for policy suggestions.

 A “no nit” policy is one that excludes students from school based on the presence of lice eggs whether or not live lice are present.
 The Department of State Health Services (DSHS) does not recommend a “no nit” policy.
 We do recognize, however, that school districts may adopt one as a local option.

 Head lice infestation is a social issue not a health threat.
 “No nit” policies place a disproportionate amount of emphasis on head lice management than on real health concerns which should be a higher priority.
 This over-emphasis can lead to unproductive use of time by school staff and parents, missed classes, unnecessary absences, and parents missing work.